araobp/data-science/STM32/MEMSMIC.md

 - resolution: 2 * 64^4 = 2^25 (25 bits)
 - right bit shift: 1
 - Sampling frequency: 80_000_000/64/64 = 19.5kHz

+**Conclusion**

+The configuration 5 seems to be the best for feature engineering for the edge AI life log use case that I am planing to develop after this DFSDM evaluation.

 ## Bit shift operations on DFSDM